MicrosoftLearning/dp-420-cosmos-db-dev/instructions/01-create-account-resources.md

 The account uses Microsoft Entra ID rather than account keys, so your Azure role doesn't grant access to the data inside it.
 Azure Cosmos DB controls data access with its own set of roles, and you assign one to yourself before the Data Explorer can read or write items.

-> [!NOTE]
-> Data plane role assignments can't be made in the Azure portal, so you use the Azure CLI for this step.
+> &#128221; Data plane role assignments can't be made in the Azure portal, so you use the Azure CLI for this step.
 Creating an assignment requires permissions to read SQL role definitions and to read and write SQL role assignments.
 The Owner and Contributor roles include these permissions.

 1. In the Azure portal toolbar, select the **Cloud Shell** icon (`>_`) to open Azure Cloud Shell, and choose the **Bash** experience if you're prompted.

-    > [!NOTE]
-    > If you haven't set up Cloud Shell, in **Getting started**, select **No storage account required**, select the subscription you use for this exercise, and then select **Apply**.
+    > &#128221; If you haven't set up Cloud Shell, in **Getting started**, select **No storage account required**, select the subscription you use for this exercise, and then select **Apply**.
 Wait for the Bash prompt before running the following commands.

 1. Run the following commands, replacing `<account-name>` with the account you created.
 If your lab provides a different resource group name, replace `ResourceGroup1` with that name.
 The third command looks up your own identity: